-- > Object oriented programming is at the core of java. - ➤ All Computer programs consist of two elements: code and data. - Furthermore a program can be conceptually organized around its code or around its data. - ➤ That is some programs are written around -What is happening and others bare written around -who is being affected. - These are the two paradigms that govern how a program is constructed. - ➤ The first way is called the Process-Oriented Model. - > This approach characterizes a program as a series of linear steps. - ➤ The process oriented model can be thought of code acting on data. - > Procedural languages like C employ this kind of paradigm. - ➤ To manage increasing complexity, the second approach, called object oriented programming, was conceived. - > Object oriented programming organizes a program around its data. - An object oriented program can be characterized as data controlling access to code.

-1. A way of viewing world - Agents

-- o OOP uses an approach of treating a real world agent as an object. - Object-oriented programming organizes a program around its data (that is, objects) and a set of well-defined interfaces to that data. - o An object-oriented program can be characterized as data controlling access to code by switching the controlling entity to data.
+- > Object oriented programming is at the core of java. - > All Computer programs consist of two elements: code and data. - > Furthermore a program can be conceptually organized around its code or around its data. - ➤ That is some programs are written around -What is happening and others bare written around -who is being affected. - > These are the two paradigms that govern how a program is constructed. - > The first way is called the Process-Oriented Model. - > This approach characterizes a program as a series of linear steps. - > The process oriented model can be thought of code acting on data. - > Procedural languages like C employ this kind of paradigm. - To manage increasing complexity, the second approach, called object oriented programming, was conceived. - > Object oriented programming organizes a program around its data. - > An object oriented program can be characterized as data controlling access to code. - 1.
+A way of viewing world Agents - OOP uses an approach of treating a real world agent as an object. - Object-oriented programming organizes a program around its data (that is, objects) and a set of well-defined interfaces to that data. - An object-oriented program can be characterized as data controlling access to code by switching the controlling entity to data. - 2.
+Responsibility - primary motivation is the need for a platform-independent (that is, architectureneutral) language that could be used to create software to be embedded in various consumer electronic devices, such as microwave ovens and remote controls. - Objects with clear responsibilities - Each class should have a clear responsibility. - If you can't state the purpose of a class in a single, clear sentence, then perhaps your class structure needs some thought. - 3.
+Messages - We all like to use programs that let us know what's going on.
+Programs that keep us informed often do so by displaying status and error messages. - These messages need to be translated so they can be understood by end users around the world.

-2. Responsibility

-- o primary motivation is the need for a platform-independent (that is, architecture-neutral) language that could be used to create software to be embedded in various consumer electronic devices, such as microwave ovens and remote controls. - o Objects with clear responsibilities - o Each class should have a clear responsibility. - o If you can't state the purpose of a class in a single, clear sentence, then perhaps your class structure needs some thought.